Ahsan-Ahmad-Khan/SQL-Lab/Experiment-0.md

 # SQL Lab – Experiment 0

 ## Aim
-To create a database named `2cse_23_1083`, create `DEPARTMENT` and `EMPLOYEE` tables with constraints, insert records, and display data using MariaDB/MySQL.
+To create a database named `2cse_23_1083`, create `DEPARTMENT` and `EMPLOYEE` tables with required constraints, insert records, and display data using MariaDB/MySQL.

 ---